giohappy/swathProfile/README.md

 Only one line in the baseline layer is supported.

-GRASS raster layers seem to be using up large amount of memory in large datasets (aborted testing after 10 GB)?
+GRASS raster layers seem to be using up large amount of memory in large datasets (aborted testing after 10 GB)

 The buffer creation produces artifacts on complicated lines, where beginnng or end üoints intersect their own buffer.
----

 Literature:
 S.Hergarten, J. Robl, K.Stüwe (2014): Extracting topographic swath profiles across curved geomorphic features.
 Earth Surfaces Dynamics 2, 97-104